 Real-time and embedded software contains several components that need to function in the presence of timing constraints imposed by the environment.
 The violation of such time constraints may have serious consequences, particularly for hard real-time systems.
-However, providing the necessary timing guarantees are increasingly difficult due to the complex implementation of such hard real-time embedded systems they involve pieces of application software mediated by an operating system (which acts as the supervisory software), all running on top of a modern processor.
+However, providing the necessary timing guarantees are increasingly difficult due to the complex implementation of such hard real-time embedded systems - they involve pieces of application software mediated by an operating system (which acts as the supervisory software), all running on top of a modern processor.
 Thus, providing timing guarantees involves timing analysis of application software in presence of the operating system (taking into account system calls and interrupts), and the underlying processor (taking into account features like pipeline and cache).
-In this paper, we provide a general solution to this problem, and demonstrate an instantiation of the solution for a real-life robot controller.
+In this work, we provide a general solution to this problem, and demonstrate an instantiation of the solution for a real-life robot controller.

-We envision an application scenario that contains an autonomous robot and the robot functions in a hazardous environment, such as an area with radiation leak.
-The robot controller runs several tasks, including balancing a robot (such that the robot does not fall on ground) and navigation to guide a robot away from obstacles.
+We envision an application scenario that contains a two-wheeled autonomous robot that functions in a hazardous environment, such as an area with radiation leak.
+The robot controller runs several tasks, including balancing to keep the robot on its two wheels (such that the robot does not fall on ground), and navigation to guide a robot away from obstacles.
 In the case where time-critical tasks such as balancing and navigation - do not respond within an appropriate time, the robot will clearly malfunction (such as falling on the ground) or worse still, the robot may get damaged in a collision with a heavy obstacle.

-Fig. 1: Bally2 [1], a real life experimental self balancing robot in which its controller is the base for our robotic controller
+Figure 1.1: Bally2 [1], a real life experimental self balancing robot in which its controller is the base for our robotic controller